mbodm/WinGetDotNet/README.md

 ![wingetupd.exe](img/screenshot-source-code.png)

 ### What it is
 It´s a simple and tiny .NET 6 assembly named `WinGetDotNet`.
-The library wraps the popular Windows-App [_WinGet_](https://docs.microsoft.com/en-us/windows/package-manager/winget). _WinGet_ is used to manage software packages on a Windows machine. `WinGetDotNet` makes it easy, to integrate _WinGet_ calls into a .NET program.
+The library wraps the popular Windows-App [_WinGet_](https://docs.microsoft.com/en-us/windows/package-manager/winget). _WinGet_ is used to manage software packages on a Windows machine. `WinGetDotNet` makes it easy, to integrate _WinGet_ into a .NET program.

 `WinGetDotNet` is specifically designed with the [_KISS principle_](https://en.wikipedia.org/wiki/KISS_principle) in mind.
 It´s sole purpose is just to wrap the _WinGet_ application process calls.
 And nothing else.